-The Hyperledger Besu Quickstart landing page is displayed.
+Click Get It Now and Continue.
+The Quickstart landing page is displayed.

 - Region to which you wish to deploy the VM.

-To start the deployment, click the Review + Create at the bottom left of the page.
+To start the deployment, click Review + create at the bottom left of the page.

-The deployment is started and typically takes around 3–5 minutes.
-The the progress of your deployment is displayed.
+The deployment typically takes 3–5 minutes.
+The progress of your deployment is displayed.

 When the deployment is complete, the resources created are displayed.

-Click on the Go to Resource button.
+Click Go to Resource.
 Everything created in the deployment is displayed.

 Click on the VM name.
 The VM details such as the IP and DNS name are displayed.
 Use the IP and DNS name displayed to connect to the VM, either in browser or via RPC calls.